canonical/bundle-kubeflow/README.md

 1. For any Kubernetes, follow the [installation instructions][install].
 1. On MicroK8s, you simply have to enable the [Kubeflow add-on][addon].

+**Note**: The kubeflow add-on for Microk8s is no longer supported.
+I you are using Microk8s 1.21+ you should follow [this instructions][quickstart] instead.

 ## Testing

 To deploy this bundle and run tests locally, do the following: